kylegoines/flotsam/README.md

 ## Roadmap

 I'm not done with this project!
 While the goal is to keep it lean i keep having shower ideas.
-Heres what's in for sure:
+Here's what's in for sure:

 -   100% a11y parity with https://github.com/alphagov/accessible-autocomplete
 -   Custom empty state option
 -   Assistive text for screen readers (using aira-describeby)
--   Optional Empty state modal
+-   Optional empty state modal
 -   Outside click close (with option to disable that)

 ### Nice to haves